 “This is my Son, whom I love, with him I am well pleased?”
 (Matthew 3:17)

-This statement is really quite astonishing.
-Before Jesus performed a single miracle, called his first disciple, taught one lesson or upset a Pharisee, God proclaimed his absolute delight in him.
-There was no ‘well done’, this was the first day of Jesus’ ministry.
+This statement is quite astonishing.
+God proclaimed his absolute delight in him before Jesus performed a single miracle, called his first disciple, taught one lesson, or upset a Pharisee.
+There was no ‘well done’; this was the first day of Jesus’ ministry.
 There was no ‘doing’ to acknowledge, only a pronouncement about who Jesus was in the sight of His Father.